-Posted on 16 May 2017 by Cyril Blondel Trends Reading Time: 1 minute Since its version 56 of Chrome, Google is marking HTTP pages as « Non secure », if they have password or credit card fields.
+Posted on 16 May 2017 by Alison Giansetto Trends Reading Time: 1 minute Since its version 56 of Chrome, Google is marking HTTP pages as « Non secure », if they have password or credit card fields.
 We wrote an article about it on November 18th.
 With Chrome 62, these warnings will be extended to all pages where users enter personal data, and to every HTTP page visited in Incognito mode.
 According to Google, passwords and credit cards data are not the only confidential data.
 Actually, all private data entered into a website should remain confidential.
 Google points out that it plans to mark every HTTP page as “Non secure”, even when the browser is not in Incognito mode.
 More about this announcement on Google Security Blog.
 Share this article

 Posted on 03/08/2023 in Trends The rise of payment orchestration According to Groupe BPCE data, 7 of France's top 10 e-commerce sites have implemented a...